omeka/classic-enduser/Plugins/Contribution_3.md

 ---
 title: Contribution 3.x
 ---
 The Contribution plugin provides a form to collect stories, images, and other files from the public and manage those contributions in your Omeka site as items.
 Contributors may share and upload content anonymously, and their information will only be available to site administrators.
 All contributions are private by default and require a site administrator to review and make them public on the Omeka site.
 The plugin can also automatically add a reCAPTCHA box at the bottom of each form to prevent spam-bots from spamming your website.
 Contribution also offers options for users to create guest accounts that make it easier for one user to submit multiple items.

+Other plugins can be integrated into the Contribution form, such as [Simple Vocab](/SimpleVocab_2.0.md) for creating dropdown menu choices, and [Geolocation](/Geolocation_2.0.md) for inviting users to map their submissions or locations.

 Installing and configuring the Contribution plugin requires a few steps.
+Please read through the documentation carefully.
 Watching the [screencast](https://vimeo.com/165200216) we created for using and configuring this addon can be helpful as you think through each step.  - please note that the screencast is [version 3.0.1](https://github.com/omeka/classic-enduser/blob/master/Plugins/Contribution_3.md#older-versions) and not the most current version of the plugin.

 An Omeka site with the Contribution plugin requires you to upload and install two separate plugins:
 -   [Guest User](/GuestUser_2.0.md) (required)